-The program of intercollegiate athletics functions as an integral part of the total education process at Keystone College.
+Keystone College.
 In keeping with this, policies that guide the operation of the athletic program have been designed to complement the educational objectives of Keystone College.

-Keystone College is a member of the NCAA of the Division III level and is also a member of the Colonial States Athletic Conference (CSAC).
+Keystone College is a member of the NCAA of the Division III level and is also a member of the Colonial States Athletic Conference (CSAC) and the Eastern Collegiate Football Conference (ECFC).

-Keystone's intercollegiate teams compete with other four-year institutions of comparable strength in men's and women's basketball, men's and women's soccer, men's and women's golf, baseball, football, softball, field hockey, wrestling, women's volleyball, men's and women's cross country, men's and women's indoor and outdoor track, men's and women's tennis, men's and women's lacrosse, and club cheerleading.
+Keystone's intercollegiate teams compete with other four-year institutions of comparable strength in men's and women's basketball, men's and women's soccer, baseball, football, softball, field hockey, wrestling, women's volleyball, men's and women's cross country, men's and women's indoor and outdoor track, men's and women's lacrosse, and club cheerleading.